KirkEasterson/kale/README.md

 ## Getting Started

-As stated above, this repo is intended to be used on an installation of Ubuntu server 21.10.
+As stated above, this repository is intended to be used on an installation of Ubuntu server 21.10.
 It will likely work for other versions of Ubuntu, and other Debian based distributions.
 But there is no guarantee that it will work.